confluentinc/ksql/docs/developer-guide/syntax-reference.rst

     END;

-Here is a slightly more complicated inline UDF that imports some classes from the standard library and returns a Map object.
+Here's a more complex inline UDF that imports some classes from the standard library and returns a Map object.

 .. code:: sql